-Since a teenager Benjamin Myers has written about music, literature, nature, crime, politics, the arts and manner of other subjects for publications including The Guardian, New Statesman, Mojo, NME, New Scientist, The Spectator, Q, Uncut, Caught By The River, Time Out, Arena, Society Of Authors, The Morning Star, Shortlist, Melody Maker, The Big Issue, The Quietus, Vice, 3:AM Magazine, Metal Hammer, Drowned In Sound, Prog, Plan B, The Big Issue, Classic Rock, Playlouder, Careless Talk Costs Lives, Kerrang!, Alternative Press, Bizarre, Record Collector, Loose Lips Sink Ships and others….
+Since a teenager Benjamin Myers has written about music, literature, nature, crime, memoir, politics, the arts and manner of other subjects for publications including The Guardian, New Statesman, Mojo, NME, New Scientist, The Spectator, Q, Uncut, Caught By The River, Time Out, Arena, The Author, The Morning Star, Shortlist, Melody Maker, The Big Issue, The Quietus, Vice, Storgy, 3:AM Magazine, Metal Hammer, Drowned In Sound, Prog, Plan B, The Big Issue, The Book Of Man, Classic Rock, Playlouder, Careless Talk Costs Lives, Kerrang!, Alternative Press, Bizarre, Record Collector, Loose Lips Sink Ships and others….

-The majority of interviews and reviews have appeared in print but below are a select few more recent critical pieces that have also appeared online.
+The majority of reviews, essays and interviews have appeared in print but below are a select few more recent critical pieces that have also appeared online.